College of Engineering Career Fairs

 - An elevator pitch typically includes your name, your major, year in school, and 1-2 highlights about yourself (e.g. a technical skill you know, a recent internship you had, a current project you are working on, etc.) and why you’re interested in their company.

-- Practicing your elevator pitch will give you confidence when meeting employers at the career fair (and will also impress the employer).
+- Practicing your elevator pitch will give you confidence when meeting employers at the fair (and will also impress the employer).

-- Use this guide to help you develop your elevator pitch!
+- Use this guide to help you develop your elevator pitch!!

 Present yourself professionally